 However, once you have decided the type of person you want to be, your brain is more likely to prompt you to act like that type of person, change the way you act, and help you prove yourself to be your desired type of person.

 Thus, to make changes in your habits, you should first establish your identity.
 Once you have established your identity, you should take action to prove and strengthen your identity.

 An effective way to establish and strengthen your identity and change your perception of yourself is to start your day with an affirmation.

-This is also in line with the Miracle Morning routine proposed by Hal Elrod, which suggests that you should take some time in the morning repeat a positive statement about yourself so to reinforce your belief.
+This is also in line with the Miracle Morning routine proposed by Hal Elrod, which suggests that you should take some time in the morning to repeat a positive statement about yourself to reinforce your belief.

 . . .

 Principle 2: Establish a system for developing good habits

 Do you ever feel like you failed because you missed one day in your habit tracker?